techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=251
 (235)
 Which of the statements below are true?
 (Choose one.)

-a.
-To change the current working directory, call the setWorkingDirectory() method of the File class.
+A. To change the current working directory, call the setWorkingDirectory() method of the File class.

-b.
-To change the current working directory, call the cd() method of the File
+B. To change the current working directory, call the cd() method of the File

 class.

-c.
-To change the current working directory, call the changeWorkingDirectory() method of the File class.
+C. To change the current working directory, call the changeWorkingDirectory() method of the File class.

-d.
-None of the above
+D. None of the above

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: